rvinluan/rvinluan.github.io/_drafts/2015-05-13-two-weeks-of-sketch.md

 People are still talking about switching to Sketch, so I figured I'd throw my two cents in.
 And yes, I'm tossing those pennies into a fountain currently overflowing with other designers' pocket change, but maybe I visualize the metaphor differently and it's not a fountain, but maybe it's a [deep well](https://twitter.com/blk/status/599257346724876289), and maybe there's room for one more blog post?

 After using Sketch for about two weeks now, I've been surprised at how quickly I've adapted to it.
-I felt like I should write a comprehensive list of where I'm at with it, just in case anyone was pondering making the switch.
-The list itself doesn't take sides, it's just supposed to be as highly detailed as possible.
+I felt like I should write a comprehensive list of where I'm at, just in case anyone was pondering making the switch.
+The list itself doesn't take sides, it's just supposed to be as highly detailed as possible -- down to the most seemingly insignificant issue.
 And hopefully someone can add to it, or correct me, or even learn something about Sketch they didn't know.

 ##Part 1: The Good
 - Holy Artboards Batman, exporting in Sketch is awesome.
 In Illustrator, exporting specific artboards required looking up the artboard number (or numbers!) and then entering them into a box in the export dialogue, which was, to put it lightly, maddening.
 Also Sketch can export arbitrary objects and groups, a feature which I can only react to by making the gesture Italian chefs make when they kiss their fingertips and then do a little ~explosion~.